 Not many people realize this but many conventional travel pillows are made from materials that are not good for the environment.
 Synthetic pillow stuffings such as polyester fiber and memory foam are often manufactured using chemicals and fossil fuels.
 Most are not biodegradable.

 But now the sustainability movement has brought the pillow along with it.
 Fillings such as eco-friendly memory foam, organically grown buckwheat hulls and fiberfill made from corn and sugar are all available for the conscientious sleeper.
 With one of these in your bag, that elusive travel nap will never come easier.

 One of the biggest issues modern travelers face is finding a way to charge their technology.
 After all, Google Maps may be more useful than a pocket atlas, but a pocket atlas never ran out of battery when it was 2 am and you’d just arrived in the deserted bus terminal of a town you’d never seen before.

 Luckily you can look after yourself with a power bank.
 You can also look after the planet by getting one that generates its energy from the sun.
-Even if you’re on the road, nothing can stop you from joining the renewable revolution.
+Even if you’re on the road, nothing can stop you from being as mindful as you can about travel and joining the renewable revolution.